 On Choosing the Poems

 Eschewing print publication, however, Dickinson might have been less constrained by such strategies of social reticence.
 Kamilla Denman focuses on the linguistic and punctuational implications of Dickinson’s use of the image.
-She notes, the volcano
+The volcano, she notes,

 offers an image of Dickinson writing from within the confines of her society, exploding the language by which her culture seeks to limit and define her.